-- A. Exemption Any investment held by the City on the date of adoption of this policy which does not meet the guidelines of this policy shall be exempted from the requirements of this policy.
-At maturity or liquidation, such monies shall be invested only as provided by this policy. - B. Amendment This policy shall be reviewed at least annually by the City Manager and the Finance Director who may recommend any policy changes or revisions for adoption by City Council.
+- (a) Exemption.
+Any investment held by the city on the date of adoption of this policy, which does not meet the guidelines of this policy. shall be exempted from the requirements of this policy.
+At maturity or liquidation, such monies shall be invested only as provided by this policy. - (b) Amendment.
+This policy shall be reviewed at least annually by the city manager and the finance director chief financial officer of the city who may recommend any policy changes or revisions for adoption by city council.
+This annual review does not require any specific documentation be completed.

-City Manager Date

-City of Sanibel

-Finance Director Date

-City of Sanibel
+City Manager City of Sanibel Date Finance Director City of Sanibel Date